Human Rights Party (United States): Ypsilanti City Council

 In 1974 the HRP activists in Ypsilanti helped to pass the Ypsilanti Marijuana Initiative, a $5 fine for marijuana use or possession.
 In the same election, the HRP elected council members Eric Jackson and Harold Baize to their first term of office.
 Jackson and Baize championed anti-discrimination, fair rental practices, women's rights, and environmental issues.
 When Ypsilanti police ignored the voter's mandate by enforcing State marijuana laws rather than the Ypsilanti Marijuana Initiative, Jackson and Baize called for an emergency meeting of the city council to deal with the issue.
 Although most of the other members of the city council boycotted the meeting, hundreds of citizens did not, resulting in a near riot.

+Demise

+With the nationwide decline in student activism, the Human Rights Party's power waned in the mid-1970s.

+In Ann Arbor, the Democratic-HRP governing coalition lost power in 1973, as Republican James E. Stephenson won the mayoralty and Republicans also took control of seven of the ten council seats.
+In 1976, the Ann Arbor HRP chapter lost its last remaining city council seat.

-Human Rights Party city council members Eric Jackson and Harold Baize were re-elected in 1976 and continued their struggles for progressive policies.
+In Ypsilanti, HRP city council members Eric Jackson and Harold Baize were re-elected in 1976 and continued their struggles for progressive policies.
 Following the loss of ballot status for the Michigan HRP, Harold Baize was elected to a third term as a Democrat in 1978.
 The Ypsilanti HRP changed its name to the Democratic Socialist Caucus and elected other members to the city council as well as electing Peter Murdock as mayor.
 At one point, the DSC controlled nine of the eleven city council seats as well as the mayor's position.
-It ceased to exist in 1986.
+The DSC ceased to exist in 1986.